jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 * The specific instructions included in the instruction set is up to the designers of the system (us)

     * The designers get to decide which instructions the computational system can perform
-    * Assuming the instruction can be performed on the hardware within the system
+    * Assuming the hardware is sufficient to perform such an instruction

 * Below are 13 instructions that can be included on the system